yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

 ### Step 1-0: Define a predicate to be proved.

   ```
+  eq someInitialNode(< SND, SCP, SRQ, SRL, MP >)
+    = someNDInStates(SND,initial) .
-  eq invcont(S)
+  eq initialcont(S)
-    = cont(S) = true
-    when inv(S) .
+    = inv(S) and someInitialNode(S) implies cont(S) .
   ```
  - Prove that invcont(S) holds when S includes at least one initial node.

 ### Step 1-1: Begin with the most general case.

   ```
-  :goal { eq invcont(< (node(tnd, idND, initial) sND), sCP, sRQ, sRL, mp >) = true .}
+  :goal {eq initialcont(< sND, sCP, sRQ, sRL, mp >) = true .}
   ```

+ - Firstly, the most general case is split into cases where there is or is not an initial node.
+  - Case 1*: There is no initial node => the goal holds because the antecedent does not hold.
+  - Case 2: There is an initial node.

- - Since node idND is an arbitrary initial node, the CDL assures that DDS of the node does not include any other initial node.
+ - Since node idND is an arbitrary initial node, the CDL assures that DDSC of the node does not include any other initial node.

 ### Step 1-2 Consider which rule can be applied to the next state.
  - Since there is an initial node, the next rule should be R01.

 ### Step 1-4: Split the current case into cases where the condition of the rule does or does not hold.
  - The current case should be split into following three cases:
-  - Case 1: All hostedOn requirements of the initial node are ready => the goal holds because R01 is applicable and so `cont(S)` reduces to true.
+  - Case 2-1*: All hostedOn requirements of the initial node are ready => the goal holds because R01 is applicable and so `cont(S)` reduces to true.
-  - Case 2: At least one  hostedOn requirement of the initial node is unbound.
+  - Case 2-2: At least one  hostedOn requirement of the initial node is unbound.
-  - Case 3: At least one  hostedOn requirement of the initial node is waiting =>  the goal holds because `inv-HostedOnRQNotWaiting(S)` reduces to false.
+  - Case 2-3*: At least one  hostedOn requirement of the initial node is waiting =>  the goal holds because `inv-HostedOnRQNotWaiting(S)` reduces to false.

 ### Step 1-2: Consider which rule can be applied to the next state.
  - Since there is an unbound hostedOn requirement, the next rule should be R04.

 ### Step 1-6: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
- - Since the requirement has a dangling `rel` link, the current case should be split into following two cases:
+ - Since the requirement has a dangling `rel` link, the current case should be split into following four cases:
-   - Case 2-1: There is no corresponding relationship => the goal holds because `wfs-allRQHaveRL(S)` reduces to false.
+   - Case 2-2-1*: There is no corresponding relationship => the goal holds because `wfs-allRQHaveRL(S)` reduces to false.
-   - Case 2-2: There is a corresponding relationship.
+   - Case 2-2-2: There is a corresponding relationship.
+    - Case 2-2-2-1: The corresponding relationship is hostedOn.

+    - Case 2-2-2-2*: The corresponding relationship is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+    - Case 2-2-2-3*: The corresponding relationship is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

- - Since the relationship has a dangling `cap` link, the current case should be split into following two cases:
+ - Since the relationship has a dangling `cap` link, the current case should be split into following four cases:
-   - Case 2-2-1: There is no corresponding capability => the goal holds because `wfs-allRLHaveCP(S)` reduces to false.
+   - Case 2-2-2-1-1*: There is no corresponding capability => the goal holds because `wfs-allRLHaveCP(S)` reduces to false.
-   - Case 2-2-2: There is a corresponding capability.
+   - Case 2-2-2-1-2: There is a corresponding capability.
+    - Case 2-2-2-1-2-1: The corresponding capability is hostedOn.
+    - Case 2-2-2-1-2-2*: The corresponding capability is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+    - Case 2-2-2-1-2-3*: The corresponding capability is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

  - The current case should be split into following two cases:
-   - Case 2-2-2-1: The node of the capability is the same as of the requirement => the goal holds because `wfs-allRLNotInSameND(S)` reduces to false.
+   - Case 2-2-2-1-2-1-1*: The node of the capability is the same as of the requirement => the goal holds because `wfs-allRLNotInSameND(S)` reduces to false.
-   - Case 2-2-2-2: The node of the capability is different from the node of the requirement.
+   - Case 2-2-2-1-2-1-2: The node of the capability is different from the node of the requirement.

 ### Step 1-3: Split the current case into cases which collectively cover the current case and one of which matches to LHS of the current rule.
  - Since LHS of R04 requires a relationship corresponding to the available capability, the current case should be split into following three cases:
-  - Case 2-2-2-2-1: The corresponding capability is closed.
+  - Case 2-2-2-1-2-1-2-1: The corresponding capability is closed.
-  - Case 2-2-2-2-2: The corresponding capability is open => the goal holds because `inv-HostedOnCPNotOpen(S)` reduces to false.
+  - Case 2-2-2-1-2-1-2-2*: The corresponding capability is open => the goal holds because `inv-HostedOnCPNotOpen(S)` reduces to false.
-  - Case 2-2-2-2-3: The corresponding capability is available => the goal holds because R04 is applicable and so `cont(S)` reduces to true.
+  - Case 2-2-2-1-2-1-2-3*: The corresponding capability is available => the goal holds because R04 is applicable and so `cont(S)` reduces to true.

 ### Step 1-2: Consider which rule can be applied to the next state.
  - Since there is a closed hostedOn capability, the next rule should be R03.

 ### Step 1-6: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
  - Since the capability has a dangling `node` link, the current case should be split into following two cases:
-   - Case 2-2-2-2-1-1: There is no such node => the goal holds because `wfs-allCPHaveND(S)` reduces to false.
+   - Case 2-2-2-1-2-1-2-1-1*: There is no such node => the goal holds because `wfs-allCPHaveND(S)` reduces to false.
-   - Case 2-2-2-2-1-2: There is such a node.
+   - Case 2-2-2-1-2-1-2-1-2: There is such a node.

 ### Step 1-4: Split the current case into cases where the condition of the rule does or does not hold.
  - The current case should be split into following three cases:
-   - Case 2-2-2-2-1-2-1: the node of the capability is initial => the goal holds because DDSR01 of the initial node includes another initial node which is a contradiction.
+   - Case 2-2-2-1-2-1-2-1-2-1*: the node of the capability is initial => the goal holds because DDSC of the initial node includes another initial node which is a contradiction.
-   - Case 2-2-2-2-1-2-2: the node of the capability is created => the goal holds because R03 is applicable and so `cont(S)` reduces to true.
+   - Case 2-2-2-1-2-1-2-1-2-2*: the node of the capability is created => the goal holds because R03 is applicable and so `cont(S)` reduces to true.
-   - Case 2-2-2-2-1-2-3: the node of the capability is started => the goal holds because R03 is applicable and so `cont(S)` reduces to true.
+   - Case 2-2-2-1-2-1-2-1-2-3*: the node of the capability is started => the goal holds because R03 is applicable and so `cont(S)` reduces to true.

 ## Created Cont Lemmaの証明譜(Proof-cyclelemma.cafe)
 ### Step 1-0: Define a predicate to be proved.